GPUOpen-Drivers/llpc/docs/DdnDebugPrintf.md

 > **Note/Todo:** At time of writing, the implementation is limited to handling
 > only a single pipeline at a time.

+#### TDR solution

+To maintain data coherence between the CPU and GPU during a TDR event, allocate the printf buffer in a shared memory region that is cacheable for the CPU but uncached for the GPU.

 ### LLPC

 #### lgc: debug printf operation